Axtomaton/FitnessFlow/docs/DesignDoc.md

 ![Domain Model](Domain.png)

 The Admin/Parkour gym maintains the Products that the store seliing.
 Admin/Parkour gym also validate visitors when they try to login or sign up.
 If the validation is successful they are either logged in as an existing user or a brand new user.
 The user has the ability search and add/remove products to/from their personal shoppping cart.
 Users can then checkout their shopping cart.
+A user can look at the various products and choose to add to add them to the shopping cart or/and leave a review.
+A visitor to the store can only view the products and read their descriptions.
+Until the visitor signs up, the visitor is not allowed to put items in the cart or leave a review on the products.
+The visitor can become a user by signing up or by logging in.

 ## Architecture and Design